Unleash/unleash-client-java/README.md

 ```

 ### Custom HTTP headers
-If you want the client to send some custom HTTP Headers with all requests to the Unleash API
+If you want the client to send custom HTTP Headers with all requests to the Unleash API
-you can define that by setting them as path of the `UnleashConfig`.
+you can define that by setting them via the `UnleashConfig`.

 ```java
 UnleashConfig unleashConfig = UnleashConfig.builder()